greglanthier/jca1.6-demo/docs/diagrams.rst

 During the deploying state the JEE container will invoke the resource adapter ``start( BootstrapContext )`` method.
-The ``BootstrapContext`` instance contains reference to the container managed `WorkManager <http://docs.oracle.com/javaee/6/api/javax/resource/spi/work/WorkManager.html>`_ instance which allows the RA to perform thread management.
+The ``BootstrapContext`` instance contains reference to the container managed `WorkManager <http://docs.oracle.com/javaee/6/api/javax/resource/spi/work/WorkManager.html>`_ instance which allows the RA to submit threads for execution in a container managed thread executor.

 .. uml::
 	@startuml